 - Elevate your torso by sleeping on your back in an inclined position.
 This will help to minimize swelling.

 - Avoid smoking as this can interfere with healing and scar formation.
-If you are a smoker it is important that your surgeon knows this.
-You will need to refrain from smoking for at least 2 – 4 weeks prior to your breast lift surgery.
+If you are a smoker your surgeon must know this.
+You will need to refrain from smoking for at least 2 – 4 weeks before your breast lift surgery.

 - Eat a healthy diet that is low in sodium.
 Vitamin K rich foods such as yogurt, eggs, and lettuce are known for helping with healing and swelling.
 It is important to avoid salt (sodium) during your recovery process as this can increase your swelling and may prolong your recovery.

 You should also avoid drinking alcohol after your procedure, as alcohol dilates the blood vessels and could increase postoperative bleeding.
 Additionally, you should not drink alcohol until you have stopped taking your prescribed pain medication.